AmberWilkie/portfolio/src/articles/misc/2020-books-read.md

 - _Grown Ups: A Novel_, Emma Jane Unsworth
     Incredibly unlikably characters, but somehow a compelling narrative.

+I'm currently reading _The Outlaw Ocean: Journeys Across the Last Untamed Frontier_ by Ian Urbina.
 And I read a couple cookbooks and tech books that don't show up in Goodreads:
 - _Javascript: The Good Parts_, Douglas Crockford
 - _Zahav: A World of Israeli Cooking_, Michael Solomonov
 - _Plenty_, Yotam Ottolenghi